MartikAgha/exciton-tb/README.md

 'eigensystem': eigenvalue and eigenvector data

+        - 'n_spins': Set to 1 if spin is either unpresent in the calculation, or if the hamiltonian cannot be split into separable blocks corresponding to different spins.
+Set to 2 if the eigenvectors for different spins are calculated separately and can be placed in eigenvectors as blocks half the size.

         - 'eigenvalues': Eigenvalues for each k point.
 Eigenvalues from the same k point should exist in the same row in numerical order, such that the shape of 'eigenvalues'